truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/UseScaleShell.md

 [Tmux](https://github.com/tmux/tmux/wiki/) allows you to detach sessions in **Shell** and then reattach them later.
 Commands continue to run in a detached session.

-## TrueNAS CLI

-The new SCALE command-line interface (CLI) lets you directly configure SCALE features using namespaces and commands based on the SCALE API.

-{{< hint type=warning >}}
-TrueNAS CLI is still in active development.
-We are not accepting bug reports or feature requests at this time.
-{{< /hint >}}

-See [SCALE CLI Reference Guide]({{< relref "/SCALE/SCALECLIReference/_index.md" >}}) for more information on using the TrueNAS CLI.

-We intend the CLI to be an alternative method for configuring TrueNAS features.
-Because of the variety of available features and configurations, we include CLI-specific instructions in their respective UI documentation sections.